nannerpusser/grammarpuss/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the SUCH CODE, WOW license.
+You can have it, but if you fix the dogshit, please give it back to me via PR <3.

 ---

 ##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

----
+- Your mom, for sure.